ucdavisdatalab/workshop_getting_started_with_textual_data/_sources/chapters/03_cleaning-and-counting.md

 finder = collocations.BigramCollocationFinder.from_words(stopped)
 ```

-Accessing its `ngram_fd` attribute generates counts, which we'll store in a
+Access its `ngram_fd` attribute for counts, which we'll store in a `pandas`
-`pandas` DataFrame.
+DataFrame.

 ```{code-cell}
 bigrams = finder.ngram_fd